 Rich-visualizations such as charts, graphs, etc, can be created using its interactive dashboard.
 Using Looker’s data modelling language, you can define performance metrics and get an insight into the relationship between various data sets.

-For further information on Looker, you can check the official site here.
+For further information on Looker, you can click here.

 It provides a consistent & reliable solution to manage data in real-time and always have analysis-ready data in your desired destination.
 It allows you to focus on key business needs and perform insightful analysis using BI tools such as Looker and many more.